 Rudge, L. A. (2015).
 Towards an understanding of contextual features that influence the linguistic formality of British Sign Language users.
 Functional Linguistics 2(11).
 DOI: 10.1186/s40554-015-0023-8

-My research focuses on language in action from functional and social perspectives, using approaches including but not limited to systemic functionalism.
-My research often involves multimodality, whether embodied as visual-spatial communication (e.g. gesture/kinesics with or without accompaniying speech and sign languages) or employed in written or printed media.
-I also perform research at the intersection of language and technology (i.e. communication in immersive digital environments, human-computer interaction and computer-mediated communication), and the workings of communication in gaming (digital, RPG or tabletop).
+My research focuses on investigating language in action from functional and social perspectives, using approaches including (but not limited to) systemic functionalism.
+My research often involves multimodality, whether embodied as visual-spatial communication (e.g. gesture/kinesics, with or without accompaniying language) or employed in printed media.
+I also perform research at the intersection of language and technology (i.e. communication in immersive environments, human-computer interaction and computer-mediated communication), and communication in gaming contexts (digital, RPG or tabletop).

-I am always happy to discuss opportunities for research collaboration and assistance, both in my areas of expertise and beyond.
+I am always happy to discuss opportunities for research collaboration and student supervision, both in my areas of expertise and beyond.
 Please see below for my contact details.

 If you cannot access copies of my research with the links provided, please e-mail me and I will endeavour to assist!

 From Utility to Social Entity (FUSE): Exploring Emotive Interaction between AI Training Bots and Health Care Professionals (Funded interdisciplinary research with Rik Lander, Prof Jun Hong and Dr Gary Christopher)